SharePoint/sp-dev-provisioning-templates/tenant/ContosoLanding/README.md

 This template is relatively complex welcome page with some example news, events and other content to demonstrate the possible structures you can create in SharePoint Online.

-You can also further extend the experiences by adding possibly custom web parts and other experiences on the sites, if the out-of-the-box experiences are not sufficient for your objectives.
+You can also further extend the experiences by adding possibly custom web parts and other experiences on the sites, if the out-of-the-box experiences are not enough for your objectives.

 ![Full layout](./full-layout-contoso-landing.png)